-About Nicotine Replacement Therapies (NRTs) & Other Quit Aids:
+About Nicotine Replacement Therapy, Pharmaceuticals & Other Quit Aids

-There are nicotine replacement therapies (NRTs) and other quit aids that can help you deal with withdrawal symptoms and can lessen the urge to smoke.
-Using these products can double your chances of successfully quitting.
-Tobacco Free Florida’s 3 Ways to Quit offer free NRT, like the patch and nicotine gum, when medically appropriate.
-Click HERE for more information about our free services, or talk to your health care professional.
+There are nicotine replacement therapies (NRT), pharmaceuticals, and other quit therapies that can help smokers deal with withdrawal symptoms and can lessen the urge to smoke.
+Using these products can double their chances of quitting.
+Tobacco Free Florida offers free NRT to Floridians, like nicotine patch and nicotine gum, when medically appropriate through its “3 Ways to Quit” services.
+Click here for more information about our free services.

-Only use products that are FDA-approved because they are known to be safe and effective.
-Using products that are not approved by the FDA could, at best, derail an attempt to quit smoking and prolong your battle.
-At worst, non FDA-approved products can carry serious health risks.
-NRT is only approved for sale to adults age 18 or older—younger patients may require other options.
+You should only recommend products that have been approved by the U.S. Food and Drug Administration (FDA), as these products have been proven safe and effective.
+Encourage patients to use them as directed on the product label.
+Using unapproved products could derail an attempt to quit smoking and prolong a smoker’s battle.
+Even worse, non FDA-approved products can carry serious health risks.
+NRT is only approved for sale to adults age 18 or older – younger patients may require other options.

-And remember: NRT and other quit aids can help with withdrawal symptoms and cravings, but quitting can still be hard at times.
-These products are best used as part of a personalized quit plan.
-Tobacco Free Florida has free resources that can help.
-Click HERE to learn more.
+Remind patients that NRT, pharmaceuticals and other quit aids are best used as part of a personalized quit plan.
+Tobacco Free Florida has free resources for patients.
+Click here to learn more.